rayramsay/birbybot/slides/script.md

     tweet_photo_entity(random.choice(bats))
 ```

-_[Control+g 266 Enter]_
+_[Control+g **266** Enter]_

 First, we're gonna write a message.
 What's the hashtag for this event? _[If possible, add after `#HappyHalloween`.]_

-Then we're gonna upload the photo to Twitter _[line 282]_, and then attach it and our message to our tweet.
+Then we're gonna upload the photo to Twitter _[line 282]_, and attach it and our message to our tweet.

-Finally, we'll record our tweet in the datastore _[line 294]_.
-We can use this with a composite index to only pull bat photos that we haven't tweeted recently.
+Finally, we'll record when we tweeted in the datastore _[line 294]_.
+We can use this with a composite index to only pull bat photos that haven't been tweeted recently.

 _[Command+s to save.]_